 We first checked out this unassuming spot after Set of Drifter Brady got his inaugural tattoo in New Orleans back in November of 2009.
 The night was cold and dark, but tasty treats and beer inside the Louisiana Pizza Kitchen worked fast to ameliorate any discomfort laid down by Mother Nature - or the tattoo artist’s unforgiving needle!

-A recent return trip for lunch back in October of 2012 confirmed what we already knew.
+Return trips back in October of 2012 and 2017 confirmed what we already knew.
 Quite frankly, this is some of the best pizza you will ever have - not just in town - we’re talking in your entire life!
 A bold statement for sure, but the recipes, ingredients and local pride that go into each and every pie assure your taste-buds some of the most intriguing, and hearty combinations you’ll every experience, and oddly, in a location that you’d least expect it.
 (Louisiana Pizza Kitchen is smack dab across from the famed French Market, and offers great people-watching from its handful of outdoor tables.)

 While award-winning salads, appetizers and zesty sandwiches/ wraps make up over half the menu, the real star here is, of course, the pizza, inspired by European and Mediterranean tradition, but with a little Creole flair for good measure.
 We recommend the Pepperoni Classic (so good, you want to eat it faster than your stomach can handle), and for you veg-heads, the “Four Seasons,” a pie that combines artichoke hearts with asparagus, sun-dried tomatoes and mushrooms!
 Feeling a little dangerous?
 Why not try the Salsiccia Marinara?
 Marrying Italian sausage with local smoked Andouille and alligator, this one is definitely worth a photo or two!